mjl-/sherpaweb/README.md

 # Todo

+- somehow highlight the active section/function in the documentation (we already highlight the entry in the table of contents)
 - find out/test/fix/document which browsers are supported by sherpa.js

 - provide cancel-button next to loader, while busy calling.